adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

   - Smooth Inverse Frequency (SIF)
   - Cosine similarity between BERT [CLS] token embeddings (CLS)
   - MCS_RR which incorporates rhetorical role information.
+Out of these, the researchers find MCS to perform the best.